A fruit of the Andes, in Chile the fruit is called lucuma, and

 When the DSIR abandoned minor subtropical

 crops, the contracting nursery (Tharfield Nurseries) on-sold either

 part of, or all the lucuma cultivar grafted plants (70 plants) to

 priority for the nursery, and ultimately it was arranged for the trees

 to be planted at Shelly Beach Farms, north of Helensville.

 the trees to the ground.
 Fortunately,

 George Sinnock, a member of the New Zealand Tree Crops Association in

 Auckland, rescued scionwood of two Peruvian

-cultivars, 'Montalban' and 'La Molina'
+cultivars, 'Montalban' and 'La Molina' when the Pukekohe trees

 King pers. comm 2014